ablaom/MachineLearningInJulia2020/README.md

 #### Pros

-No need to install Julia or any libraries on your local machine
+No need to install Julia or any libraries on your local machine.

 #### Cons

-- The (automatic) setup can take a little while, sometimes over 15 minutes (but you do get a static version of the notebook while it loads)
+- The (automatic) setup can take a little while, sometimes over 15 minutes (but you do get a static version of the notebook while it loads).

-- If the online notebook crashes or drops your connection, you will have to start over
+- If the online notebook crashes or drops your connection, you will have to start over.

+- If inactive for ten minutes the binder notebook will shutdown!

 #### Instructions